LincaMarius/ISAP-1_Logisim_Simulation/README.md

 The Instruction Register is implemented with an 8-bit register and stores 8 bits of data received from the Bus when the control signal LI is active and the rising edge of the clock signal occurs.

-This action occurs for any instruction during [ microstep T3 ](https://github.com/LincaMarius/ISAP-1_Instruction_Set/blob/main/Pictures/Figure3.png).
+This action occurs for any instruction during [ microstep T3 ](https://github.com/LincaMarius/ISAP-1_Instruction_Set/blob/main/Pictures/Figure1.png).

+The lower nibble stored in the Instruction Register is presented on the bus output if the EI control signal is high and represents the parameter of the instruction being executed.
+The output is tri-stated using a 4-bit buffer and is active only when the EI control signal is high.

+The value of this parameter of the instruction being executed represents a memory address and is loaded into the Address Register at [ micro-step T4 ](https://github.com/LincaMarius/ISAP-1_Instruction_Set/blob/main/Pictures/Figure4.png) of all instructions that have a parameter.

 The PROBE pin is used to view the contents of the block regardless of whether the output is in tri-state mode.

-The R pin is used to display when this block is reading data from the bus.
+Pins W and R, are to indicate when this block is writing or reading from the Bus.

 The INSTR pin presents the current instruction to the Control Block where it is decoded.